Lifebuoy vs. Dettol: An Old Battle Of Disparagement

 Held:

-2. The defendant, in the advertisement impugned in having compared its Lifebouy Soap to plaintiff’s Dettol Antiseptic Liquid (as evident from use of the words “USSE STRONG), the plaintiff has a prima facie case.
+2. The defendant, in the advertisement impugned in having compared its Lifebuoy Soap to the plaintiff’s Dettol Antiseptic Liquid (as evident from the use of the words ‘USSE STRONG’), the plaintiff has a prima facie case.

-3. The Court also found that hint of malice was found in the advertisement of the defendant showing defendant’s Lifebouy Soap to be having excellent germ killing capability whilst showing an antiseptic liquid in bad light and as something harmful and completely ineffective.
+3. The Court also found that a hint of malice was found in the advertisement of the defendant showing the defendant’s Lifebuoy Soap to have excellent germ-killing capability whilst showing an antiseptic liquid in a bad light and as something harmful and completely ineffective.
 Therefore, it is found to be prima facie disparaging of the product of the plaintiff and found to be in violation of the earlier orders/judgments binding on the defendant, the plaintiff will suffer irreparable loss and injury unless interim relief sought is granted.

 4. Further, the balance of convenience is found to be in favour of the plaintiff and against the defendant since the defendant for the last one and a half years is not even airing the advertisement.